tiago-ds/poke-quiz-ui/README.md

 ## Todo List

--   [ ] Add a scoring system.
+-   [x] Add a scoring system.
--   [ ] Add options to change the difficulty.
+-   [x] Add an option to select the regions dynamically.
--   [ ] Add an option to select the regions dynamically.
+-   [ ] Create a multiplier according to the streak
 -   [ ] Create more quizzes!

 ## Acknowledgments